Web Analytics Made Easy - StatCounter

 What is an HVAC transition?

-It is a duct fitting that changes air from one size or shape to another, often near equipment, plenums, trunks, or registers.
+An HVAC transition is a duct fitting that changes air from one size or shape to another.
+It may connect equipment, plenums, trunk lines, branch ducts, or register boots.

 Can a bad transition reduce airflow?